Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 6.5% of the Celtics' attempted field goals, as he's averaging 6.0 per contest.

-- Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.

-- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.

-- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.

 Grant Williams vs. the Heat